linaGirl/related/README.md

     var ormInstance = new ORM(config);

 For every Database used by the ORM you have to provide a complete configuration stored on the the key which must be the name of the database.
-When using the postgres driver the schema has to have the same name as the database itself.

     // database names «eventdata» and «shopping». the «eventdata» database
     // is a single mysql server, the «shopping» database consists of a